Mark-Renzi/Wireshark-Clone/README.md

 # Wireshark-Clone
-A linux terminal-based clone of wireshark to analyze network packets.
-Currently configured to analyze packets saved to a PCAP file, sample files provided.s
+A linux CLI clone of wireshark to analyze network packets.
+Currently configured to analyze packets saved to a PCAP file, sample files provided.
+Features extremely simple.

 Analyzing network packets on your network may be against usepolicies defined by your network administrators.
 I AM NOT RESPONSIBLE FOR ANY USE OF THIS PROGRAM.
 CREATION EXISTS FOR EDUCATIONAL PURPOSES ONLY.